Xyy-tj/deep-research/README.md

 The final report will be saved as `output.md` in your working directory.

+### Academic Citations

+The system now automatically retrieves proper citation formats for academic papers found through Google Scholar.
+These citations are included in the final report's References section, providing:

+- Properly formatted citations in APA style (when available)
+- Author information
+- Publication details
+- Original URLs

+This makes the final report more academically rigorous and suitable for scholarly work.

 ### Concurrency

 If you have a paid version of Firecrawl or a local version, feel free to increase the `ConcurrencyLimit` in `deep-research.ts` so it runs a lot faster.